-A focus this year was the delivery of the Bruny Island newly declared heath grant from the Weed Action Fund, which targets a range of heath species across the island.
+A focus this year was the delivery of the Bruny Island newly declared heaths grant, which targets a range of heath species across the Island.
 Council supported private landowners and other organisations to locate and control infestations, as well as provide education and advice to the wider community on these highly invasive species.